Building AI Agents with the Vercel AI SDK

 - Tool Definition: Tools are the actions your agent can take.
 They should be well-described so the LLM knows when and how to use them.
 Using

-for parameters ensures the data passed to your tools is always correctly structured. - State Management: For more complex agents, you'll need a way to persist information between interactions.
-This could be a simple object in memory, or a more robust solution like a database.
+zodfor parameters ensures the data passed to your tools is always correctly structured. - State Management: For more complex agents, you'll need a way to persist information between interactions.
+This could be a simple object in memory, or a database-backed store.

 - Planning: The LLM's ability to break down a large goal into smaller, manageable steps.
 This is often guided by a strong system prompt that encourages the model to "think step-by-step."